CarinaAJ/p3-last-chapter/README.md

 4. Only 'Deploy' and 'Settings' are relevant from the menu section.
 Starting with the 'Settings' first.

 5. Now Buildpacks need to be added.
-They install future dependancies that are needed outside of the requirements file.
+They install future dependencies that are needed outside of the requirements file.
 The first is Python and the second is node.js.
 Python needs to be selected first and then node.js.
 Save this selection.

 6. Now the 'Deploy' section needs to be selected from the menu and connect it to github.